aaumentado/GettingAndCleaningData_Project/CodeBook.md

 * tidy_HAR(dataset) function

-The subsetted master_dataset from the load and merge operation is fed to thetidy_HAR(dataset) function and a final resulting tidy_dataset is outputted that contains the mean of each variable grouped by subject and then by activity
+The subsetted master_dataset from the load and merge operation is fed to thetidy_HAR(dataset) function and a final resulting tidy_dataset is outputted that contains the mean of each variable grouped by subject and then by activity.
+It makes use of the plyr function and ddply to perform mean over each column grouped by the subject and activity.

 * run_UCI_HAR_analysis() function

-This is a wrapper function to execute both the load extract and transform functions on the data
+This is a wrapper function to execute both the load extract and transform functions on the data.